US-Russian crew blasts off to International Space Station

 On Oct.
 11, a Soyuz that Hague and Ovchinin were riding in failed two minutes into its flight, activating a rescue system that allowed their capsule to land safely.
 That accident was the first aborted crew launch for the Russian space program since 1983, when two Soviet cosmonauts safely jettisoned after a launch pad explosion.

+NASA Administrator Jim Bridenstine congratulated the crew on a successful launch.
+"So proud of Nick Hague for persevering through last October's launch that didn't go as planned," he tweeted.

-Speaking at a pre-launch news conference at Baikonur, the crew said they trust the rocket and fully believe in the success of their mission.
+Speaking at a pre-launch news conference at Baikonur, the crew said they trusted the rocket and fully believed in the success of their mission.

-"I'm 100 percent confident in the rocket and the spacecraft deliver us to the space station and bring us home safely," Hague said.
+"I'm 100 percent confident in the rocket and the spacecraft," Hague said.
 "The events from October only helped to solidify that and boost confidence in the vehicle to do its job."

 The trio will join NASA's Anne McClain, Roscosmos' Oleg Kononenko and David Saint-Jacques of the Canadian Space Agency who are currently on the space station.
 They will conduct work on hundreds of experiments in biology, biotechnology, physical science and Earth science.